 Almeda-Genoa Constructors (AGC) is a fully integrated joint venture between Dragados USA, Pulice Construction, and Shikun & Binui America, known collectively the DBJV.
 The DBJV team members employ over 1,000 professional staff and over 2,000 craft personnel in North America and have nearly 20,000 employees worldwide.
 In addition, the DBJV has integrated well-respected local firms James Construction Group and MICA Corporation to perform key elements of the work.
 Find out more about the SH-288 Toll Lanes team.

 SH-288, which runs from downtown Houston to southern Brazoria County, provides a vital route for commuters as well as for freight and commercial trucking.
 It also serves as a hurricane evacuation route.
 The SH-288 Toll Project will help accommodate additional traffic and improve access to the Texas Medical Center and downtown Houston, while improving the operational efficiency of SH-288. more details .

 The design and construction improvements are valued at $815 million.

 Funding to move this project forward came from the Federal Highway Administration’s Transportation Infrastructure Finance and Innovation Act (TIFIA) program.
 The initiative provides federal credit assistance in the form of direct loans, loan guarantees, and standby lines of credit to finance surface transportation projects of national and regional significance.

-Construction began in Fall 2016 and is projected to be complete by the late summer/early fall of 2019.
+Construction began in Fall 2016 and is projected to be complete by Fall of 2019.

 The Green Ribbon Project Corridor Aesthetics and Landscape Master Plan integrates landscape architecture, public art and architecture into the engineered aspects of Texas highways in the Houston area.
 The Green Ribbon Project is a blueprint for district engineers and designers to bring continuity roadway enhancements.
 The Green Ribbon Project (GRP) was developed by TxDOT-Houston in response to the desires of the political, civic, and ‘green’ leaders of Houston to change the city’s image.